joshbegley/nyt-latest/README.md

-**Exclusive: Lord & Taylor Explores Bankruptcy as Stores Remain Shut in Coronavirus Pandemic-Sources**\
+**Exclusive: Lord & Taylor Explores Bankruptcy as Stores Remain Shut in Coronavirus Pandemic**\
 `Lord & Taylor is exploring filing for bankruptcy protection after it was forced to temporarily shut all of its 38 U.S. department stores in the wake of the coronavirus outbreak, people familiar with the matter said on Monday.`\
 https://nytimes.com/reuters/2020/04/20/business/20reuters-lord-taylor-bankruptcy-exclusive.html?searchResultPosition=4